 Courgette, Goats Cheese and Garden Herb Pesto Bread

-As you place the whole loaf on the table it not only brings me enjoyment but also encourages an help yourself and rustic elements to come to the fore as everyone can just rip and eat.
+When serving place the whole loaf on the table so that everyone can dive in and rip, share and eat.
 That’s my way of enjoying food,but this leads to the question why does the food always taste better when eaten with your hands?
-Or shall I not go there?

 Feel free to make this recipe your own.
 If you do not have herbs in the garden then choose a flavour you like and only buy this one as herbs are expensive .
 I also recommend you use cheese from your fridge.
-We love cooking “fridge specials” it’s a great way to experiment and to teach yourself what works and what doesn’ t.
-There is nothing more honest than your taste buds, they will very quickly let you know when flavours do not quite belong together.
+We love cooking “fridge specials” it’s a great way to experiment and to teach yourself what works and what doesn’t.

 Courgette and Garden herb Pesto